Klimroth/BOVIDS/README.md

 There are two types of annotations.
 It will be explained in a later section how the necessary files can be created by BOVIDS.

 ##### action classification storage
-First, there are annotations of the nights (video annotations) which are assumed to be created with [BORIS](http://www.boris.unito.it/), Version *xyz* :left_speech_bubble: in which the *observation list* is exported as an xlsx-file called **boris-file**.
+First, there are annotations of the nights (video annotations) which are assumed to be created with [BORIS](http://www.boris.unito.it/), Version 7.7.3 in which the *observation list* is exported as an xlsx-file called **boris-file**.
 Those boris-files need to be stored as follows where again, DATA_STORAGE is variable. (*Auswertung and Boris-Dateien are german expressions for evaluation and boris-datafile, this can be easily adjusted inside the code or just be used as dummy expressions*)

 DATA_STORAGE/Auswertung/SPECIESNAME/ZOONAME/Auswertung/BORIS_KI/Boris-Dateien/YYYY-MM-DD_ENCLOSURECODE.xlsx